Sycorax: Sycorax in later literature

 Caliban further states that although mute, Sycorax was able to communicate with him by putting pictures into his mind, and that her death was caused by her choking on a fish bone two years before Prospero and Miranda's arrival.

 J.B.
 Aspinall's novel Sycorax (2006) places the origin of the story with a 14th-century peasant woman from Yorkshire.
 The Indian poet Suniti Namjoshi in Sycorax: New Fables and Poems imagines Sycorax returning to the island after Prospero and the others have left (including Caliban).
 Namjoshi has stated, "The Sycorax in my poem is still alive...
 She is still defiant, still fierce, but she is old and knows that death is no longer so far away that it need not be thought of...
 I wanted to follow Sycorax, keep her company, as it were, up to the final moment".

 Sycorax is also revived in the "Baroque pastiche" opera The Enchanted Island, devised by Jeremy Sams, in the first production of which she was played by Joyce DiDonato.

+A witch named Sycorax appears in the opera Faust by Louis Spohr.

+Nydia Hetherington's novel Sycorax (Quercus, 2025) imagines the life of the character before the events recounted by Shakespeare.

+Other uses of Sycorax

 Sycorax in music

 The Decemberists' 2006 album The Crane Wife features the song "The Island/Come and See" which references Sycorax in the line "its contents watched by Sycorax / and Patagon in parallax".

+Sycorax in astronomy

+The name Sycorax is the name given to one of the satellites of Uranus.

+Sycorax in Science Fiction

+The Sycorax are a villainous race of piratical scavengers in Doctor Who.
+They make their first appearance in The Christmas Invasion.